pckushan/article-dispatcher/README.md

 ## Assumptions

+- Create endpoint does not consider the input `id` of the request payload, and it incrementally creates the id by the system internally for the article added and returns the created id in the response.
 - In the last endpoint's implementation, as per the example it showed count as 17 and I think it should be 3.
 Since requirement was to get the count of the distinct tags related to the date and tag requested.